Select your cookie preferences

 • Overall queue performance – Queue metrics indicate how successfully a queue responds to placement requests.
 These metrics can also help you identify when and why placements fail.
 For queues with manually scaled fleets, the AverageWaitTime and QueueDepth metrics can indicate when you should adjust capacity for a queue.

 • FleetIQ algorithm performance – For placement requests using the FleetIQ algorithm, metrics show how often the algorithm finds ideal game session placement.
 The placement may prioritize using resources with the lowest player latency or resources with the lowest cost.
-There are also error metrics that identify common reasons why Amazon GameLift can't find an ideal placement.
-For more information about metrics, see Monitor Amazon GameLift with Amazon CloudWatch.
+There are also error metrics that identify common reasons why Amazon GameLift Servers can't find an ideal placement.
+For more information about metrics, see Monitor Amazon GameLift Servers with Amazon CloudWatch.

 • Location specific placements – For multi-location queues, metrics show successful placements by location.
 For queues that use the FleetIQ algorithm, this data provides useful insight into where player activity occurs.